Cognitive Research Corporation Driving Simulator

 The Cognitive Research Corporation Driving Simulator (CRCDS) is a PC-based driving simulator used to test the effects of various factors (such as age, trauma, neurologic disease, alcohol and fatigue) on driving performance.
 The CRCDS software is ported from the National Advanced Driving Simulator (NADS).

 Specifications

 Cognitive Research Corporation (CRC) designed the CRCDS for pharmaceutical research use.
 The system consists of a single PC, three 21-inch LCD monitors (105-degree field of view), a full-size steering wheel and pedals, an instrument panel display, a 2.1 audio system, a tactile transducer, and a separate display for the Coach/Instructor.

 Simulator scenarios

 Country Vigilance scenario

 The monotonous Country Vigilance scenario has been demonstrated to be sensitive to detecting the effects of fatigue or sleepiness on driving performance.
-This scenario has been useful in evaluating patients with a variety of conditions including Obstructive Sleep Apnea (OSA), measuring the effects of sleep deprivation, chronic primary insomnia, and is sensitive to CNS depressants (e.g., alcohol and sedating antihistamines).
+This scenario has been used for evaluating patients with a variety of conditions including Obstructive Sleep Apnea (OSA), measuring the effects of sleep deprivation, chronic primary insomnia, and is sensitive to CNS depressants (e.g., alcohol and sedating antihistamines).